SK-EID/smart-id-documentation/README.md

 Relying Party API is exposed over a REST interface as described below.

 All messages are encoded using UTF-8.
+All requests support HTTP/1.1 only.

 ## 3.1.
 UUID encoding